Ebiroll/qemu_esp32/README.md

 Note that you have to use the .bin file as argument.
 This will generate a flash image with bootloader, partition information and flash file that the bootloder can use boot the proper application from.

-Note however that we can get this behaviour...
+Istill recomend that you give the  application as kernel parameter.
+> -kernel /home/olas/esp/qemu_esp32/examples/07_flash_mmap/build/mmap_test.elf

+If you  start qemu and boot from flash only and give no -kernel argument you might get this behaviour...

 ```
 I (124) cpu_start: Pro cpu start user code